My landlord wants to evict me for illegal acts. What should I do?

 The landlord must first give you a written .
 It should be on a form called Notice to End your Tenancy For Illegal Acts or Misrepresenting Income in a Rent-Geared-to-Income Rental Unit – Form N6.
 You do not have to move out just because you get this notice.

-To ask the Board to evict you, your landlord must also file an Application to End a Tenancy and Evict a Tenant – Form L2 with the Landlord and Tenant Board.
-The Board will schedule a hearing to decide the landlord’s .
-The Board has the power to your eviction.
+To ask the LTB to evict you, your landlord must also file an Application to End a Tenancy and Evict a Tenant – Form L2 with the Landlord and Tenant Board.
+The LTB will schedule a hearing to decide the landlord's .
+The LTB has the power to your eviction.

 At the hearing, the landlord must show that they have followed all the right steps in their application.
 They must also show that there is a legal reason to evict you.